jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 > Turn off regularization until the model code makes reasonable predictions for the training data.

 Once the model code is working, the next tuning parameters are the regularization factors.
 We increase the regularizations to narrow the gap between the validation and training accuracy.
 Do not overdo it as we often want a slightly overfit model to work with.
 Monitor both data and regularization cost closely, regularization loss should not dominate the data loss over prolonged periods.
-If we significant increase the regularization rate but yet the gap does not narrow, we need to debug the regularization code or use a different type of regularization.
+If we significantly increase the regularization rate but yet the gap does not narrow, we need to debug the regularization code or use a different type of regularization.

 We start with the most important regularization factor.
 We increase the volume of our training data and then increase the regularizations to narrow the gap.
 Similar to the learning rate, we change testing values in the logarithmic scale. (for example, change by a factor of 10 at the beginning) After this is done, we move onto the next regularization factor.
-Beware that each regularization factor can be in a total different order of magnitude.
+Beware that each regularization factor can be in a totally different order of magnitude.

 <div class="imgcap">
 <img src="/assets/dl/mont2.png" style="border:none; width:50%;">